The Menominee Clans Have Gathered at the Museum

 Taken from part of the Menominee Origin Story as told by James Frechette Jr.

 The Museum is proud to present the Menominee Clans Story.

 The Menominee Nation has five Principle Clans, each symbolized by an animal.
 Each Clan has a primary obligation to the people and culture.
 For example, Oshkosh (translation; literally ‘His Claw’) was of the Bear Clan, known as Speakers and Peacekeepers.
 Each Clan has Younger Brothers, also represented by an animal, and each is charged with sustaining an element of the culture and the individual.
 Together the Clans collectively counseled the people and ensured their well being.
 To the Menominee, the Clan figures are alive and able to see and feel.

 The new Menominee Clans Story exhibition displays superbly carved Clan figures by Menominee traditional artist James Frechette Jr. (1930-2006).
 Known to the Menominee as “The Little Menominee,” these intricately carved and painted figures stand between twelve and twenty inches high.
 Through an indigenous art form of the tribe, Mr. Frechette faithfully captured the cultural dimensions of the ancient clan system depicting dress, symbols, tools, colors, traditions, and many details of the Menominee way of life.

-Soon the clan figures will gather on a representation of the rocks that line the Wolf River.
 The Museum is not only charged with the important duty of preserving history for future generations, but also with passing on stories and cultural appreciation.
-The Menominee Clans project spans and connects across generations, as well as connecting Native and non-Native cultures.
+The Menominee Clans exhibition spans and connects across generations, and connects Native and Non-Native cultures.